Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ### Return value Collection
 A Return value collection, such as `AnalyzeSentimentResultCollection`, is a collection of operation results, where each corresponds to one of the documents provided in the input batch.
 A document and its result will have the same index in the input and result collections.
 The return value also contains a `HasError` property that allows to identify if an operation executed was succesful or unsuccesful for the given document.
 It may optionally include information about the document batch and how it was processed.

+### Long-Running Operations

+For large documents which take a long time to execute, these operations are implemented as [**long-running operations**][dotnet_lro_guidelines].
+Long-running operations consist of an initial request sent to the service to start an operation, followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

+For long running operations in the Azure SDK, the client exposes a `Start<operation-name>` method that returns an `Operation<T>`.
+You can use the extension method `WaitForCompletionAsync()` to wait for the operation to complete and obtain its result.
+A sample code snippet is provided to illustrate using long-running operations [below](#recognize-healthcare-entities-asynchronously).

 ## Examples
 The following section provides several code snippets using the `client` [created above](#create-textanalyticsclient-with-azure-active-directory-credential), and covers the main functions of Text Analytics.